FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 ![Figure 001][Figure001]{:class="center-img"}
 <br/>

-By the way, any "Single Channel" image can do here – the best channel is the one where the image features you want to select are more evident and easily separable from the rest (it could be the Blue from RGB, the Magenta from CMYK, whatever).
+By the way, any "Single Channel" image can do here.
+The best cohice (Channel or processed grayscale layer) is the one where the image features you want to select are more evident and easily separable from the rest.
+It could be the Blue from RGB, the Magenta from CMYK, whatever, be creative.

-Well, in case of a grayscale image, life is easier: one could just step over to Step 002.
+Well, in case of a grayscale image, life is easier - one could just step over to Step 002.

 ### Step 002 - Apply Pixel Wise Transformation on the Grayscale Image